imteekay/frontend-challenges/INSTRUCTIONS.md

 * Each child needs to have their age supplied, so we know what kind of bed or cot to provide and what to charge for the room
 * Each room has a maximum occupancy of five.
 This is, adults plus children per room
 * The Guest and Room selector should always yield a valid room occupancy, use button disablement to avoid invalid configurations
-* A user can either choose `Search` to commit the output, or click the `x` on top to reset the chosen room selection, revert back to the original state and emit this
+* A user can either click `Search` to commit the output, or click the `x` on top to reset the chosen room selection, revert back to the original state and emit this

 #### Non Functional requirements
-##### Configurability
-The functional requirements can change in the future, do what you can to make sure the component is easiliy configurable.

 ##### Usability
 It should be evident to the user how to operate the component.
 We are here to help the user to understand what are their options and guide them.

+##### Configurability
+The exact functional requirements of the component can change in the future, aim to make the component configurable for things such as default values and max room occupancy.

 ##### Testability
 It is recommended to write automated tests (unit or integration) to verify and document the business logic.
-We leave to you to decide which parts of the implementation should be covered by tests, given the constraint of time.
+We leave it up to you to decide which parts of the implementation should be covered by automated tests given the time constraints.

 ### Evaluation criteria

+In general, treat us as your colleagues reviewing your solution, and - as much as you can within the time constraints - try to follow the practices you normally would for having your work reviewed by your peers.

 We will evaluate the assignment according to the following aspects:

 * Correctness, bug free implementation according to the requirements
 * Code quality, how clean, readable, organized and future proof your code is
+* Quality assurance, how much confidence your automated tests add to the implementation
 * Visual implementation, how close your component implementation is to the supplied designs
-* Quality assurance, how much confidence your automated tests add to the implementation

-### Bonus points

-* Allow the input as props and emit a Redux action (or other state management framework of choice) as output
-* Exercise the component interactively with an appropriate test library
-* Use git best practices, commit messages and such

 Good luck!
 If you have any questions around the assignment, feel free to reach out :)